AdoptOpenJDK/openjdk-api/README.md

 # AdoptOpenJDK API

 **NOTICE:** AdoptOpenJDK API v1 Has now been removed.

-**NOTICE:** AdoptOpenJDK API v3 is the next version being worked on.
+**NOTICE:** AdoptOpenJDK API v2 Has now been deprecated.

-Please ensure you pull request to the [v3 repo](https://github.com/AdoptOpenJDK/openjdk-api-v3).
+If you are using v1 or v2 please move to the [latest version](https://github.com/AdoptOpenJDK/openjdk-api-v3) as soon as possible.
+Please raise any migration problems as an issue in the [v3 issue tracker](https://github.com/AdoptOpenJDK/openjdk-api-v3/issues/new).

+**NOTICE:** The documentation below is kept for historical purposes.

 ## Overview